byron-data/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-mean is 10766
-median is 10766

-The mean has changed quite a bit, the median not very much
+The mean has gone up quite a bit, the median not very much, now they have the same value.

 ## Are there differences in activity patterns between weekdays and weekends?